NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ♦ The 'Pause' button on the taskbar preview was using the 'Stop' icon (also, two Stop buttons were being displayed).
 ♦ The window icons (minimize and close) were not being updated to match the selected theme (dark vs light).
 ♦ The updater window was clipping outside of the screen (when the text inside was too big).
+♦ The screen recorders were working on Windows 7.
 ♦ Some texts were not translatable.

 ### Known Bugs: